 However, many toll manufacturing arrangements do include one company providing the raw materials, while another provides the actual manufacturing.

-What’s Different Between Contract Manufacturing and Toll Manufacturing?
+What’s Different Between Contract and Toll Manufacturing?

 With contract manufacturing, you don’t have to worry about the raw materials, the facility, the machinery, or anything else to create your product.
 You can also own the trademarks and patents for your product.
 Most contract manufacturing companies also provide private labeling or custom products you can brand for your business, as well.